 Some insurance companies increase the cost of your premium by 2% if you install a wood stove.
 You must notify your carrier and provide proof that it was installed by an NFPA-certified professional.
 The stove must be UL-approved, and you must have smoke and carbon monoxide detectors in the home.

 Wood Stove Removal Cost

-The cost to have a wood stove removed ranges from $0 to $250.
+The cost to remove a wood stove is $0 to $250, not including any home repairs.
 Some recycling programs will remove an old wood stove from your home at no cost.
 Some states have ruled that non-certified old wood stoves must be destroyed.

 Wood Stove Safety Tips